Anukul1712/GSoC2026_Deeplense_Task/Results_and_Images/TaskVII_Results/Readme.md

 | Approach 2 (Adaptive) | 0.9902 | 0.9936 | 0.9831 | 0.9937 |
 | Approach 3 (Hybrid) | 0.9893 | 0.9913 | 0.9826 | 0.9941 |

+### Inference & Conclusion for Task VII

+All three PINN approaches achieved high performance (>0.989 AUC), validating the effectiveness of embedding the gravitational lensing equation into the neural network.

+- **Simplicity Wins:** The **Baseline PINN (Approach 1)** outperformed the more complex architectures.
+This suggests that the fundamental "curl-free" constraint on the deflection field is the most high-yield physical prior for this dataset.
+- **Optimization vs. Complexity:** While Approach 2 and 3 introduced sophisticated features (Adaptive Loss, Hybrid Fusion), the added complexity may have made the optimization landscape harder to navigate, resulting in slightly lower validation scores compared to the cleaner baseline.
+- **Robustness:** The high performance across all three distinct architectures demonstrates that the core PINN formulation is robust.

 ---

 ## Approach 1: Baseline PINN (ResNet-18)